electric-eloquence/fepper/README.md

 Fepper's implementation of Mustache is powered by the
 <a href="https://github.com/electric-eloquence/feplet" target="_blank">Feplet</a>
 template engine.
-It goes above and beyond pure Mustache functionality by allowing the passing of data parameters as follows:
+It extends Mustache functionality by allowing the passing of data parameters as follows:

 ```
 {{> 02-components/00-global/99-example(greeting: 'Hello', place: 'World') }}